That's a practice that disability advocates say has hurt disabled workers and state employees but hasn't helped the state.

 "The state of California never saved any money by furloughing those employees," said Lowell Kepke, a spokesman for the Social Security Administration's San Francisco regional office.
-"That has been brought up to the governor's

 The furloughs are now down to one day per month rather than three, but the Social Security Administration still has a backlog of about 30,000 applications.
 For now, the administration is sending about 1,400 applications per week to processors in other states.

 While Schwarzenegger held a firm line on the furloughs, Kepke said the Social Security Administration has sent a letter to Gov.-elect Jerry Brown, asking him to ensure that SSDI processors are "exempt from any sort of furloughs or pay freezes or overtime restrictions."

 It's not clear, though, if anything will change under Brown's leadership.
 Brown spokesman Evan Westrup pointed out that the once-per-month furloughs are now part of a new contract between the state and the union representing SSDI processors and that undoing those furloughs could require renegotiating that contract.

 "It would be premature to discuss furloughs and contract negotiations before the governor-elect takes office," Westrup said.